Jira Integration

 - Active (blue badge) = Project is using project-specific Jira

-- Using Personal (gray badge) = Project is falling back to your personal Jira
+- Using Global (gray badge) = Project is falling back to your Global Jira

 How Fallback Logic Works